Beginner’s Guide to Bird Feeders: Types, Target Birds, and Buying Tips

 Suet feeders are typically made of wire mesh and are used to hold suet cakes—blocks of fat mixed with seeds and other bird foods.
 Suet is a high-energy food perfect for colder months, attracting woodpeckers, nuthatches, and chickadees.
 These feeders are easy to hang from trees or poles, but they require more frequent maintenance during warm weather as suet can melt and spoil.

-6 pc
+6 PC

 Nectar Feeders